1500 metres at the World Athletics Championships

 The 1500 metres has been contested at the World Championships in Athletics by both men and women since the inaugural edition in 1983.
 It is the second most prestigious title in the discipline after the 1500 metres at the Olympics.
 The competition format typically has two qualifying rounds leading to a final between twelve athletes.
 It is one of two middle-distance running events on the programme, alongside the World Championship 800 metres.

 The championship records for the event are 3:27.65 minute for men, set by Hicham El Guerrouj in 1999, and 3:51.95 minutes for women, set by Sifan Hassan in 2019.
 The world record has never been broken or equalled at the competition by either men or women, reflecting the lack of pacemaking and athletes' more tactical approach to championship races.

 Hicham El Guerrouj of Morocco is the most successful athlete of the event through his four straight wins from 1997 to 2003, as well as a silver in 1995.
-The next most successful athlete is Faith Kipyegon, who, in additional to three golds, also has won two silvers between 2015 in 2023, making her the most decorated athlete in terms of overall medals.
+The next most successful athlete is Faith Kipyegon, who, in addition to three golds, also has won two silvers between 2015 in 2023, making her the most decorated athlete in terms of overall medals.

 Rashid Ramzi is the only athlete to have won both middle-distance titles, having done an 800 m/1500 m double at the 2005 World Championships in Athletics.
 The first two women's champions Mary Decker and Tatyana Dorovskikh both completed 1500 m/3000 m World Championships doubles, while Bernard Lagat and Faith Kipyegon completed a 1500 m/5000 metres double at respectively the 2007 World Championships and 2023 World Championships.
 Sifan Hassan is the only athlete to win the 1500 m and the 10000 m in a single championships, doing so in 2019.

 British runners Steve Cram, the inaugural men's winner, 2022 champion Jake Wightman and 2023 champion Josh Kerr are the only non-African-born men to win the World Championship event.

 Kenya is the most successful nation in the discipline, having won ten gold medals across the men's and women's event.
 Algeria is next, with five gold medals across the men's and women's event.
 Morocco and Bahrain each have won four gold medals, while Russia and the United States each have three.
 The United States has the highest total of medals in the events at twelve, with six in both in the men's and women's divisions.
 Kenya has the highest number of medals in the men's event, with a total of seven.

 Two medallists have been stripped of their honours in the event due to doping: 1987 bronze medallist Sandra Gasser and 2007 silver medallist Yelena Soboleva.